 Heathcote River/Ōpāwaho catchment

-We are working with the Christchurch West Melton Water Zone Committee, Christchurch City Council, local rūnanga, and community groups and organisations to improve water clarity in the streams and rivers in this catchment.
+We are working with the Christchurch West Melton Water Zone Committee, Christchurch City Council, local rūnanga, and community groups and organisations to improve the health of streams and rivers in this catchment.

 By helping people understand what stormwater is and where it ends up, we hope to work together to increase public awareness and understanding of the challenges our urban waterways face.